Yuji Naka

-In 2006, Naka left Sega to found Prope, an independent game company.
+In 2006, Naka left Sega and founded the independent game company Prope.
 He joined Square Enix to direct the platform game Balan Wonderworld (2021), which reunited him with the Sonic co-creator Naoto Ohshima.
-After the game underperformed critically and commercially, Naka announced he had left Square Enix.
-In 2022, he said he had been removed from Balan Wonderworld before it was released and sued Square Enix.
-In late 2022, Naka was arrested twice on suspicions of insider trading at Square Enix.
+Naka said he was removed from the project six months before Balan Wonderworld was released, and it underperformed critically and commercially.
+He left Square Enix in April 2021.
+In 2023, Naka was found guilty of insider trading at Square Enix.